sma-libra/style-embedding-sensitivity/README.md

 All experiments using the embeddings provided can be done without API keys, and we provided several embeddings models which don't require them either.

+## Dataset

+In the Texts subfolder : STYLE_GEN (subset of StyloGen, not fully available) comprises 864 French texts created by prompting three large language models (GPT-4o, mistral-large-2411, and gemini-1.5-flash) to rewrite the 96 fixed-topic passages from Stéphane Tufféry's Le style mode d'emploi (2000) in the style of three canonical French authors: Marcel Proust's Du côté de chez Swann (1913), Louis-Ferdinand Céline's Voyage au bout de la nuit (1932), and Marguerite Yourcenar's Mémoires d'Hadrien (1951).
+All generated texts preserve the same narrative content, namely the Paris bus-journey episode adapted from Raymond Queneau's Exercices de style (1947), while varying only in stylistic rendition according to the target author and model.
+These constitute transformative stylistic imitations consistent with fair use principles.
+This controlled design enables systematic analysis of how embeddings represent and differentiate authorial style independently of topical content.

+In the Embeddings subfolder : The StyloGen set consists of 16,224 vector embeddings derived from 1,248 French texts in the StyloGen corpus, each represented across 13 state-of-the-art embedding models.
+The underlying texts include 384 human-authored literary passages (from Stéphane Tufféry's Le style mode d'emploi (2000), Marcel Proust's Du côté de chez Swann (1913), Louis-Ferdinand Céline's Voyage au bout de la nuit (1932), and Marguerite Yourcenar's Mémoires d'Hadrien (1951)) and 864 machine-generated rewritings created by GPT-4o, mistral-large-2411, and gemini-1.5-flash in the styles of these authors.
+Each text was embedded using thirteen multilingual or French-compatible models selected for diversity and high performance on the Massive Text Embedding Benchmark (MTEB), including xlm-roberta-large, mistral-embed, text-embedding-3-small, text-embedding-004, multilingual-e5-large, and others.

+The resulting collection contains 16,224 non-reversible embedding vectors (1,248 texts × 13 models), released for research use under a non-commercial, research-only license.
+These embeddings allow quantitative investigation of how different vectorization models encode and differentiate writing style, topic, and authorship signals in both human and LLM-generated texts.

 ## Results and Notebooks

 All analyses corresponding to sections of the article are contained in the Results/ folder as Jupyter notebooks.